puffyCid/artemis-api/artemis-docs/docs/API/Artifacts/windows.md

 ### getPrefetch() -> Prefetch[] | WindowsError

-Parse all Prefetch files at default systemdrive.
+Parse all Prefetch files at default system drive.
 You may also provide an optional alternative path to a directory containing Prefetch files.

 | Param | Type   | Description.                        |
 | ----- | ------ | ----------------------------------- |